bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:18:43

-Okay, so what is Assume UTXO again?
+Okay, so what is `Assume UTXO` again?

 Speaker 1: 00:18:46

 We covered that in episode 14, so that's quite a while ago.
-It's basically the short version of it is that instead of starting at the genesis block when you start your node and going all the way to the most recent block, which takes a long time, you start at a snapshot and you assume that it's valid and then you go from this snapshot which might be a few months ago to the present to the tip and then once you've done that you you start from the genesis block and in the background you check all the blocks and you make sure that you indeed arrive at this snapshot that you assumed initially.
+It's basically the short version of it is that instead of starting at the genesis block when you start your node and going all the way to the most recent block, which takes a long time
+You start at a snapshot and you assume that it's valid And then you go from this snapshot which might be a few months ago to the present, to the tip And then once you've done that you you start from the genesis block and in the background you check all the blocks And you make sure that you indeed arrive at this snapshot that you assumed initially

 Speaker 0: 00:19:20